 In 2008 we’d been going for six years and there was a growing feeling in the Unit that although we were happy to have the links with Badger Hill, being District based we weren’t strictly part of the Group and we should have our own identity.
 After some research we came up with the name “Brocks” which is an old country name for an older, wiser, craftier Badger.
 This neatly kept the link with Badger Hill and was also very appropriate for some of our Explorers who were ex-

-In 2009 Theresa, Rachael’s mum from the original 2002 Unit, spotted an advert for Streetcred, which offered grants aimed at the 14-
+n 2009 Theresa, mum of Rachael from 2002, spotted an advert for Streetcred, which offered grants aimed at the 14-

 We’ve always had several Explorers who are “Young Spokespersons” and who have had training to enable them to deal with press and TV on Scouting affairs.
-Bear Grylls took over as Chief Scout in July 2009, and two of our Explorers Andrew (now assistant leader) and Lucy were involved in video work with him several weeks before the announcement and were sworn to secrecy not to say who the new Chief Scout was.
-Lucy accompanied him on the Breakfast TV sofa on the actual day.
+Bear Grylls took over as Chief Scout in July 2009, and two of our Explorers Andrew (now assistant leader) and Lucy were involved in promotional video work with him several weeks before the announcement and were sworn to secrecy not to say who the new Chief Scout was.

-One of the highlights of 2007 was when several members of the unit met the Earl of Wessex when he visited the Outdoor Centre at Kempston as President of the DofE Award
+One of the highlights of 2007 was when several members of the unit met the Earl of Wessex when he visited the Outdoor Centre at Kempston as President of the DofE organisation